hb-sec-upwork/hb-sec-cmp-mvp/Onetrust-H&B-Integration.md

 ### Validation

 To validate that the Event pushed above is now iwith H&B,
-- Go the the ontrust-subjects) DynamoDB table
+- Go to the ontrust-subjects DynamoDB table
 - Run the query to Check items
 - A new item (with the Event pushed in the test above) should appear in the table as below
   ![image](https://github.com/abhicoderx/for_patrick/assets/54671816/e9a813a8-f5ad-4c9f-b13b-7c524dfc797d)